Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 Down Payment & Loan Limits for Florida Hometown Heroes Housing Program

-The Hometown Heroes Program Florida provides down payment assistance equal to 5% of the first mortgage loan amount with a maximum of $35,000 and minimum of $10,000, structured as a 0% interest, non-amortizing second mortgage that must be repaid in full when you sell, refinance, or cease occupying the property—fundamentally different from forgivable grants that become permanent equity after 5-15 years.
+The Hometown Heroes Program Florida provides down payment assistance equal to 5% of the first mortgage loan amount with a maximum of $35,000 and minimum of $10,000, structured as a 0% interest, non-amortizing second mortgage that must be repaid in full when you sell, refinance, or cease occupying the property — fundamentally different from forgivable grants that become permanent equity after 5–15 years.

-Down Payment Structure: When combined with FHA loans requiring only 3.5% down, VA loans offering 100% financing, or conventional loans at 3% down, the Florida Hometown Heroes Housing Program assistance can cover the entire down payment plus closing costs.
+When combined with FHA loans requiring only 3.5% down, VA loans offering 100% financing, or conventional loans at 3% down, the Florida Hometown Heroes Housing Program assistance can cover the entire down payment plus closing costs.
 For example, on a $300,000 purchase, the program provides $15,000 (5%), which covers the $10,500 FHA down payment plus $4,500 toward closing costs, prepaid taxes, insurance escrows, and upfront mortgage insurance premiums.
-However, strategic comparison is essential: a $15,000 forgivable grant from Orange County becomes $0 debt after 5 years, while the Hometown Heroes Program Florida remains a $15,000 obligation requiring full repayment at sale.

 The Florida Hometown Heroes Housing Program assistance can be applied toward closing costs including title insurance, appraisal fees ($400–700), attorney costs, recording fees, prepaid property taxes and insurance escrows, survey costs ($300–500), and pest inspection fees, which typically total 2–5% of the purchase price or $6,000–$15,000 on a $300,000 home.

-Comparison to Forgivable Grants: The Hometown Heroes Program Florida second mortgage cannot be combined with other Florida Housing down payment assistance programs but works alongside seller concessions up to 6% for FHA loans, 4% for conventional loans, and unlimited for VA loans.
+The Hometown Heroes Program Florida second mortgage cannot be combined with other Florida Housing down payment assistance programs but works alongside seller concessions up to 6% for FHA loans, 4% for conventional loans, and unlimited for VA loans.
 Strategic borrowers compare the $35,000 maximum from the Florida Hometown Heroes Housing Program requiring full repayment against county forgivable grants:

 - Miami-Dade County: Up to $50,000 forgivable over 15 years (prorated forgiveness schedule)